The tiny Welsh car that runs on hydrogen and emits only water

-Written by Katy Scott, CNN
+Written by Katy Scott, CNN, Video by Oli Bloor & Ed Scott-Clarke, CNN

 Riversimple, a small independent car manufacturer in rural Wales, is taking a bet that hydrogen vehicles will play a key part in the future of transport.